Computation Against a Neighbour: Addressing Large-Scale Distribution and Adaptivity with Functional Programming and Scala: The

 \end{example} In the following, for sake of readability, we sometimes write the value $\anyvalue$ as shorthand for the value-tree $\mkvt{\anyvalue}{}$.
 Following this convention, the value-tree $\vtree_1$ is shortened to $\mkvt{\truevalue}{<,-2,5,\truevalue}$, and the value-tree $\vtree_2$ is shortened to $\mkvt{4}{\texttt{f},3,\mkvt{4}{+,3,1,4}}$.

-In order to define the semantics of function calls (which requires checking functions for equality in a decidable way), we assume that prior to execution each anonymous function sub-expression $(\overline\xname) \toSymK{\e}$ of a program $\emain$ is automatically annotated as $(\overline\xname) \toSymKtag{\name}{\e}$ with a tag $\name$ which uniquely identifies the expression.\footnote{For example, the tag could be generated as $\name = (\emain, n)$ where $n$ is the index of the occurrence of the $\toSym{}$ keyword in $\emain$.} The tag serves as a \emph{name} for anonymous functions, and function values are considered equal if they share the same name.
+We assume that prior to execution each anonymous function sub-expression $(\overline\xname) \toSymK{\e}$ of a program $\emain$ is automatically annotated as $(\overline\xname) \toSymKtag{\name}{\e}$ with a tag $\name$ which uniquely identifies the expression.\footnote{For example, the tag could be generated as $\name = (\emain, n)$ where $n$ is the index of the occurrence of the $\toSym{}$ keyword in $\emain$.} The tag serves as a \emph{name} for anonymous functions, allowing to consider function values to be equal if they share the same name.
+This notion of syntactic equality will later be exploited for the definition of the semantics of function calls.

+\begin{rem}[Function Equality] Notice that \emph{behavioural equivalence} of function expressions is not decidable in a Turing-complete language, and thus cannot be used in a formal semantics of a (practically executable) programming language.
+Pure syntactic equality could instead be used, but it would fail to correctly relate multiple occurrences of an anonymous function capturing a variable, whenever that gets substituted for different values.
+The proposed naming system prevents those issues, while also avoiding unintended interferences between functions that happen to be syntactically identical, but were written in different units of a program and were not meant to be integrated with each other. \end{rem}

 Figure~\ref{fig:deviceSemantics} (second frame) defines: the auxiliary functions $\rho$ and $\pi$ for extracting the root value and a subtree of a value-tree, respectively (further explanations about function $\pi$ will be given later); the extension of functions $\rho$ and $\pi$ to value-tree environments; and the auxiliary functions $\nameOf$, $\argsNAME$ and $\bodyNAME$ for extracting the name, formal parameters and body of a (user-defined or anonymous) function, respectively.